kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 ### Compare and substitute all

 Input:
-- `tag` - for which RS should be checked for
+- `tag` - from RF for which RS should be checked for
 - `value` - value which should be written to fields of RS with matching tag

 Output: